What does discrepancy mean on a background check?

 Learn more about what you can do with our platform once you have an account.

-An employment verification is a background check that corroborates the past work experience in a candidate’s resume.
-By conducting this check, an employer can learn about a candidate’s past job titles, employment dates, reasons for leaving jobs, and more to help inform their hiring decisions.
+An employment verification is an element of a background check that corroborates the work experience in a candidate’s resume.
+By conducting this check, an employer can learn about a candidate’s previous job titles, employment dates, reasons for leaving jobs, and other information to support their final adjudication of hiring decisions.

-Verification of a candidate’s past jobs is typically an integral part of the hiring process.
-Many employers will make hiring decisions based primarily on a candidate’s work experience.
-While filling a position, hiring managers want to know that their top candidates have held similar jobs in the past.
+Verifying a candidate’s past jobs is typically an integral part of the hiring process.
+Many employers will make hiring decisions based largely on a candidate’s prior work experience.
+While filling a position, hiring managers want to know that their top candidates have previously held similar jobs.
+Those who typically possess more experience and a better understanding of doing the job equals less time spent training and more opportunities for finding ways to improve productivity through new hires.

-A verification of employment can check multiple pieces of information about a candidate’s past jobs.
+Verification of employment can check all information about a candidate’s past jobs.
 These include:

 Which job(s) did a candidate hold with a previous employer?
-As part of an employment verification, background checkers will learn about the candidate’s specific job titles and track advancement or promotions with former employers.
+During employment verification, background checkers will learn about the candidate’s specific job titles and track advancement or promotions with former employers.
+This item is one of the most common sources of information that past employers will reveal to those inquiring about an employee’s record.

-In addition to employer name and job title, employment dates are a key part of the employment information section of a resume.
-An employment verification will confirm those dates to ensure that the candidate is truthful about when and how long they worked for an employer.
+In addition to company and job title, employment dates are a key part of the employment information section of a resume.
+A candidate could misrepresent how long they worked at a company to inflate the value of their experience.
+Employment verification will confirm those dates to ensure that the candidate is truthful about dates and duration worked for an employer, enabling you to select the most appropriately experienced with increased confidence.

-In some cases, a verification of employment may determine a person’s reason for leaving a previous job, as well as their eligibility for rehire.
+In some cases, verification of employment may determine a person’s reason for leaving a previous job and their eligibility for rehire.
+However, not all businesses will disclose this information as a matter of course.

-Though not included in an employment information check, credentials and professional licenses are core parts of resumes.
+Though not included in an employment information check, credentials and professional licenses are fundamental to resumes.
 Employers frequently verify these details during the background check process.
+If a candidate claims a prior job that would have required a special certification, it may be wise to verify that the individual holds such a license.
 At backgroundchecks.com, we offer a professional licensing verification check that employers can use during their employment verifications.

 Many applicants are willing to lie on their resumes if it will increase their chances of securing a job.
 Lies about employment history are among the most common forms of resume dishonesty.
-Candidates will tweak job titles to make them sound more impressive, edit employment dates to fill gaps in their work history, and embellish their work responsibilities to appear to be a better fit for a job.
+Candidates will tweak job titles to make them sound more impressive, edit employment dates to fill gaps in their work history, and embellish their work responsibilities to look like a better fit for a job.
 Some candidates fabricate entire sections of their work backgrounds.
+If it can happen in the United States Congress, it can happen to any employer.

-Prospective employers use background checks to verify employment to avoid making hiring decisions based on false information.
-By checking resumes thoroughly, hiring managers can ensure that they are choosing candidates who are qualified, experienced, and honest.
+Prospective employers use background checks and reference checks to verify employment to avoid making hiring decisions based on false information.
+Hiring managers can ensure they choose qualified, experienced, and honest candidates by checking resumes thoroughly.

 The process of completing a background check of employment history may surprise you.